michaelfranzl/rpi23-gen-image/README.md

 * The installation of the system to an SD card is done via rsync copying, rather than creating, shrinking and expanding ISO images, which is error-prone, slow, and wears the SD cards out (instructions below).
 * The FBTURBO option is removed in favor or the working VC4 OpenGL drivers of the Linux Kernel.

-The above changes are aimed a higher bootstrapping speed, less complexity, less surprises.
+The above changes are aimed at higher bootstrapping speed, less complexity of the script, and less surprises.
+The user will have to do more manual work, but that is a good thing: *"give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime"*

 The status of this project is EXPERIMENTAL.